httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 4. Return output.

-### Serializing a Float {#ser-float}
+### Serializing a Decimal {#ser-decimal}

-Given a float as input_float, return an ASCII string suitable for use in a HTTP header value.
+Given a decimal_number as input_decimal, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be an empty string.
-2. If input_float is less than (but not equal to) 0, append "-" to output.
+2. If input_decimal is less than (but not equal to) 0, append "-" to output.
-3. Append input_float's integer component represented in base 10 (using only decimal digits) to output; if it is zero, append "0".
+3. Append input_decimal's integer component represented in base 10 (using only decimal digits) to output; if it is zero, append "0".
-4. Let integer_digits be the number of characters appended in the previous step.
-5. If integer_digits is greater than 14, fail serialisation.
+4. If the number of characters appended in the previous step is greater than 12, fail serialisation.
-6. Let digits_avail be 15 minus integer_digits.
-7. Let fractional_digits_avail be the minimum of digits_avail and 6.
-8. Append "." to output.
+5. Append "." to output.
-9. If input_float's fractional component is 0, append "0" to output.
+6. If input_decimal's fractional component is zero, append "0" to output.
-0. Else if input_float's fractional component has fractional_digits_avail or less digits, append input_float's fractional component represented in base 10 to output.
+7. Else if input_decimal's fractional component has up to three digits, append them represented in base 10 (using only decimal digits) to output.
-1. Else append fractional_digits_avail digits of input_float's fractional component represented in base 10 to output, rounding to the nearest value, or to the even value if it is equidistant.
+8. Otherwise, append the first three digits of input_decimal's fractional component (represented in base 10, using only decimal digits) to output, rounding the final digit to the nearest value, or to the even value if it is equidistant.
-2. Return output.
+9. Return output.

 ### Serializing a String {#ser-string}